merzzzl/warp/README.md

 # WARP

 WARP is a tool designed to forward TCP traffic through an SSH tunnel.
-It provides a secure and efficient way to route your network data, including support for routing traffic to Kubernetes networks.
+It provides a secure and efficient way to route your network data.

 ## Table of Contents